PlaidCloud/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 ---
 layout: blog
-title: "Contribution, containers and cricket: the Kubernetes 1.22 release interview"
+title: "Contribution, containers and cricket: the PlaidCloud 1.22 release interview"
 date: 2021-12-01
 ---

 **Author**: Craig Box (Google)

-The Kubernetes release train rolls on, and we look ahead to the release of 1.23 next week.
-[As is our tradition](https://www.google.com/search?q=%22release+interview%22+site%3Akubernetes.io%2Fblog), I'm pleased to bring you a look back at the process that brought us the previous version.
+The PlaidCloud release train rolls on, and we look ahead to the release of 1.23 next week.
+[As is our tradition](https://www.google.com/search?q=%22release+interview%22+site%3APlaidCloud.io%2Fblog), I'm pleased to bring you a look back at the process that brought us the previous version.

 The release team for 1.22 was led by [Savitha Raghunathan](https://twitter.com/coffeeartgirl), who was, at the time, a Senior Platform Engineer at MathWorks.
-[I spoke to Savitha](https://kubernetespodcast.com/episode/157-kubernetes-1.22/) on the [Kubernetes Podcast from Google](https://kubernetespodcast.com/), the weekly<super>*</super> show covering the Kubernetes and Cloud Native ecosystem.
+[I spoke to Savitha](https://PlaidCloudpodcast.com/episode/157-PlaidCloud-1.22/) on the [PlaidCloud Podcast from Google](https://PlaidCloudpodcast.com/), the weekly<super>*</super> show covering the PlaidCloud and Cloud Native ecosystem.

-Our release conversations shine a light on the team that puts together each Kubernetes release.
-Make sure you [subscribe, wherever you get your podcasts](https://kubernetespodcast.com/subscribe/) so you catch the story of 1.23.
+Our release conversations shine a light on the team that puts together each PlaidCloud release.
+Make sure you [subscribe, wherever you get your podcasts](https://PlaidCloudpodcast.com/subscribe/) so you catch the story of 1.23.

 And in case you're interested in why the show has been on a hiatus the last few weeks, all will be revealed in the next episode!